Augusto11CB/English-Repository/Cambriedge-Advanced-English-Certification/Idiomatic-Expressions-and-Phrasal-Verbs-2.md

 - example.
     - All in all, I think you've done very well.
     - I think this proposal is, all in all, quite reasonable.

+---
+- be due to
+- meaning: Be due to is used to talk about things that are expected or planned to happen at a certain time.
+We often use it with a time expression.
+- examples:
+    - Are you due to hand in homework today?
+    - The train is due to arrive at Glasgow Central at 12:12.

+---